phpvms/docs/docs/installation/installation.md

 After clicking next, you'll see the requirements check page.
 The installer will only let you proceeed if all of the requirements are met.

+### Requirements Check

 ![](img/03-requirements.png)

+This will make sure that all of the required extensions are installed and enabled, and the file permissions are set correctly.

+### Database Credentials

 The next page brings you to the database setup page.
 Select `MySQL` (`sqlite` requires some extra configuration)